-Audience: This course is designed for all members of the interprofessional healthcare team.
+Audience: This course is designed for all members of the interprofessional

-Special Approval: This course meets the requirement for cultural competence education.
+Special Approval: This course meets the requirements for cultural competence education.

 CANNABINOID OVERVIEW

 Purpose: The purpose of this course is to provide healthcare professionals in all practice settings the knowledge necessary to increase their understanding of the various cannabinoids.